franciscofsales/react_animated/README.md

 # React Animated
 This package is a collection of animated components as well as a few utilities for creating animations in react.
+The goal is that everything should be compatible with either the react or the react native environment.

 ## Install
 To install, use npm: